 Classical Feng Shui Village Hike

-Difficulty level: Medium, due to long duration.
-The hike is long (17km), but the first 3 hrs to the village are almost completely flat.
-After the village there will be a tough bit where we have to climb a steep hill, then down again.
+Difficulty level: Medium, due to long duration (17km).
+The first 3 hours to the village are almost completely flat.
+After the village, there will be a tough bit where we have to climb and descend a hill.
 This difficult bit takes about an hour.
-After that to the end of the hike it’s all flat.

-Meeting point: Tai Po Market MTR station, exit A3.
+Meeting point: Tai Po Market MTR station, exit A3 at 9am.

 Susanne is a Feng Shui master consulting for residences and businesses in Hong Kong and abroad.
 She studied Feng Shui with Grandmaster “Dato” Joey Yap in Kuala Lumpur before graduating from the Mastery Academy for Chinese Metaphysics in Classical Feng Shui.